colorado-code-for-communities/code-for-communities-landing/README.md

 This repo and the site codeforcommunities.org uses Twitter Bootstrap and started from their [Carousel jumbotron](http://twitter.github.com/bootstrap/examples/carousel.html) template.
 They are awesome.
 Our landing page is forked from the work done by [Bret Fisher](http://www.twitter.com/BretFisher) of the [Code for Virginia Beach Brigade](http://codeforvirginiabeach.org)

 #Issues, Questions, Wana Help?
 We take Pull Requests!
 See http://codeforcommunities.org for getting involved, and http://codeforamerica.org if outside the Denver region.
 Use github's issues if you see a problem or have a feature request.
-You can contact the maintainer Jason Lally at jlally@codeforamerica.org or @Bsynchronouscity.
+You can contact the maintainer Jason Lally at jlally@codeforamerica.org or @synchronouscity